Follow

 2. Bring a portfolio if relevant – visual evidence of your work speaks volumes

-3. Research common interview questions – practice your answers before the Walk in interview in Dubai
+3. Research common interview questions – practice your answers before the interview in Dubai

 4. Follow up after the interview – get business cards and send thank-you emails